-- a) To find the the standard error for the percentage of Freshman in the sample from College A, should you use the correction factor? - Yes - You do not need to use it, but it is ok if you do - No, you should not use it - b) To find the the standard error for the percentage of Freshman in the sample from College B, should you use the correction factor? - Yes - You do not need to use it, but it is ok if you do - No, you should not use it - c) What is the standard error for the percentage of Freshman in the sample from College B? - d) The standard error for the percentage of Freshman in the sample from the University of California system is the standard error for the percentage of Freshman in the sample from College B. - $\bullet$ much larger than $\bullet$ about the same as $\bullet$ much smaller than the standard error for the percentage of Freshman in the sample from College B.
+- a) To find the the standard error for the percentage of Freshman in the sample from College A, should you use the correction factor? - Yes - You do not need to use it, but it is ok if you do - No, you should not use it - b) To find the the standard error for the percentage of Freshman in the sample from College B, should you use the correction factor? - You do not need to use it, but it is ok if you do - Tou do not need to use it, but it is - No, you should not use it - c) What is the standard error for the percentage of Freshman in the sample from College B? - d) The standard error for the percentage of Freshman in the sample from the University of California system is the standard error for the percentage of Freshman in the sample from College B. - much larger than about the same as much smaller than the standard error for the percentage of Freshman in the sample from College B.